cognitedata/transformations-action-template/README.md

   clientSecret: ${COGNITE_CLIENT_SECRET}  # Env var as referenced in deploy step
 ```

-If you want to use separate OIDC credentials for read/write, the following syntax is needed:
+If you want to use separate credentials for read/write, the following syntax is needed:
 ```yaml
 authentication:
   read: